capooti/foss4g_2017_geonode_solr/docs/06_postgis.md

 > PostGIS is an open source software program that adds support for geographic objects to the PostgreSQL object-relational database.
 PostGIS follows the Simple Features for SQL specification from the Open Geospatial Consortium (OGC).

-There are several good reasons to store the Django database (which by default in your setup uses sqlite) and the vector uploads using PostgreSQL and PostGIS.
+There are several good reasons to store the Django database (which by default in your setup uses sqlite) and the vector data uploads database using PostgreSQL and PostGIS.
 Most notably:

 * advanced security and multiuser
 * data integrity